Spiegelberg: Coat of arms

+Spiegelberg's municipal coat of arms is divided party per pale into a left, yellow half and a right, green half.
+Alternating between these two colors is a three-leaved oak shrub rooted to a three-pointed mountain.
+The current version of the coat of arms was officially assigned to the municipality in 1981, but the design originated in 1958.

 Geography

+Location

 The municipality (Gemeinde) of Spiegelberg is located at the northern edge of the Rems-Murr district of Baden-Württemberg, along its border with the district of Heilbronn.
 Spiegelberg is situated in the valley of the Lauter and within the Swabian-Franconian Forest.
 Elevation above sea level in the municipal area ranges from a high of 566 m Normalnull (NN) to a low of 291 m NN.

 A portion of the Federally protected Bodenbach gorge nature reserve is located in Spiegelberg's municipal area.

-Politics
+Municipality breakdown

 Spiegelberg has three boroughs (Ortsteile) – Jux, Nassach, and Spiegelberg – and ten villages: Dauernberg, Eisenlautern, Gieshof, Großhöchberg, Hüttlen, Kurzach, Neuhöchberg, Obere Roßstaig, Roßsteig, and Vorderbüchelberg.
 The industrial district of Roßstaig and the abandoned villages of Glashausen and Lassweiler are also located in the municipal area.